marcopxt/Evangelista-et-al-BRAGANTIA-2022/README.md

 ## Description

-This repository was created to story the supplementary material of the article published in the journal BRAGANTIA.
+This repository was created to store the supplementary material of the article published in the journal BRAGANTIA.

 **Title:** Genetic evaluation and selection in *Jatropha curcas* through Frequentist and Bayesian inferences